kimwalisch/primesieve/README.md

 ## C++ API

-Below is an example with the most common libprimesieve use cases.
+Below is a C++ example with the most common libprimesieve use cases.

 ```C++
 #include <primesieve.hpp>